charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 [^7]: At the start of T3, if we have three lands in play and two in our hand, the computer thinks we have a 41% chance of drawing a land (21/51) this turn.
 But if we thinned our deck with a [[Wooded Foothills]] and a [[Search for Tomorrow]], that number should be 39% (19/49) instead.
 That's about a one-in-fifty chance of drawing a land that should have been a spell.

-> These caveats are at the margins.
-Bottom line: we have a model that can tell us how often a build produces T3 Primeval Titan.
+To be clear, these caveats are at the margin.
+Based on manual inspection of the computer's play sequencing for hundreds of hands, it finds the same lines that a human player would.
+And it finds them *fast*.
+Using this model, a laptop can churn through 100k hands overnight, allowing us to compare builds with percent-level precision.

 ## The Contenders